ProjectPythia/pythia-foundations/foundations/github/contribute-to-pythia.md

 1. Suggest a change
 2. Make the edits
-3. Create a pull request
+3. Create a Pull Request

 ## Prerequisites